michel47/michel47/README.md

 do you want to reboot humanity w/ me ?

+- 🔗 I do [blockRing][br] instead of blockchains
 - 🔭 I’m currently working on [fairTools][1]
 - 🌱 I’m currently learning [life in the Universe][2]
 - 👯 I’m looking to collaborate on [healthTechnologies][3] and [socialTechnologies][4]
 - 🤔 I’m looking for help with [kotlin][5] and [javascript][6]
-- 🔷 I thinks and [NFTs] are a great way to share knowledge
+- 🔷 I think [NFTs] are a great way to share knowledge
 - 💬 Ask me about [blockchain][7]
 - 📫 How to reach me: [+41 7676 0 0400](callto:+41767609400)
 - 😄 Pronouns: ...